LDV is one of the oldest automotive companies in the world.

 LDV joined the SAIC Motor family in 2010, when the latter acquired the commercial vehicles division of the British Motor Corporation, which included the LDV brand.

 SAIC Motor Corporation Limited (formerly Shanghai Automobile and Industrial Corporation) is the largest automotive manufacturer in China.
-A Fortune Global 500 company, SAIC Motor sells about 6 million vehicles annually and has exclusive brands including LDV, Maxus, MG and Roewe.
+A Fortune Global 500 company, SAIC Motor sells over 5 million vehicles annually and has exclusive brands including LDV, Maxus, MG and Roewe.

 It has also formed joint ventures with Volkswagen and General Motors.
 Products produced by SAIC Motor joint venture companies are sold under other marques including Buick, Chevrolet, Iveco, Skoda and Volkswagen.

-Imported into Australia since 2014 by Australia's largest independent automotive distributor, LDV has diversified further into additional commercial vehicles and passenger cars, including the T60 Trailrider ute and D90 7-seat family SUV.
+Imported into Australia since 2014 by Australia's largest independent automotive distributor, LDV has diversified further into additional commercial vehicles and passenger cars, including the T60 MAX dual cab ute and D90 7-seat SUV.